 As much as I wanted to immerse myself in Pantai Sepanjang's waters, I expected a more secluded area (so I can wear a bikini).
 I only took pictures and videos here.

 More slopes and wonderful scenery to Pantai Krakal.
 Actually the coasts have inexpensive toll fees inclusive of parking and fishing I guess.

 Pantai Krakal's main beach.
 There were some 'warung' or restaurants facing the shore.
-We didn't swim in this area, the sands were too squishy like mud; hard to walk.
+We didn't swim in this area, the sand was too squishy like mud. hard to walk.